 The Democrats’ case centers around allegations that President Trump is guilty of attempting to pressure a foreign government to investigate a 2020 political rival, former Vice President Joe Biden.
 They say the only question left to answer is whether senators will fairly mete out justice.

-“The evidence overwhelmingly establishes that he is guilty of both,” says the brief, as reported by The Hill.
+“The evidence overwhelmingly establishes that he is guilty of both,” says the brief, as by The Hill.

 “The only remaining question is whether the members of the Senate will accept and carry out the responsibility placed on them by the Framers of our Constitution and their constitutional Oaths,” the brief continues.